google/fhir-data-pipes/pipelines/batch/README.md

 ### FHIR-Search input parameters

-The pipeline will use FHIR-Search to fetch data as long as `jdbcModeEnabled` is unset or false.
+The pipeline will use FHIR-Search to fetch data as long as `jdbcModeEnabled` and `jdbcModeHapi` are unset or false.

 - `fhirServerUrl` - The base URL of the source FHIR server.
 Required.
 - `fhirServerUserName` - The HTTP Basic Auth username to access the FHIR server